sunyinqi0508/AQuery2/README.md

 - [x] Limitation: putting ColRefs back to monetdb.
 - [ ] Limitation: String operations and Date/Time data type.
 - [ ] C++ Meta-Programming: Eliminate template recursions as much as possible.
+- [ ] Limitation: Date and Time, String operations, Funcs in groupby agg.

 # Installation
 ## Requirements
 1. Recent version of Linux, Windows or MacOS, with recent C++ compiler that has C++17 (1z) support.